The Ultimate Guide to Event Sponsorship for 2023 and Beyond

 Virtual and hybrid events rely more on technology than in-person events did previously.
 More than 50% of organizers believe event technology tools will play a key role in connecting sponsors and attendees both virtually and in person.
-So it’s important to find an event platform with the features you need to create a great website and digital experience to attract sponsors.
+That being the case, it’s important to find an event platform with the features you need to create a great website and an engaging digital experience to attract sponsors.

-We’ve given you tips on how to create better event sponsorship packages.
-Now let’s look at a few examples of event sponsor promotion from brands who have taken these tips and used them well.
+We’ve given you tips on creating better event sponsorship packages.
+Now, let’s look at a few examples of event sponsor promotion from brands who have taken these tips and used them well.
 Get ready to be inspired.

 Source: Data Center Knowledge

-re:Invent is a massive cloud computing conference put on by Amazon every year in Las Vegas, NV.
-It features workshops, keynote speakers, and hackathons.
-As far as sponsorship opportunities, Amazon does a great job of outlining the exact benefits partners will receive for each of their seven packages and highlighting past sponsor success.
-They make it clear that last year’s conference produced an average of 1,800 leads per sponsor.
+Amazon’s re:Invent is a massive cloud computing conference by Amazon occuring every year in Las Vegas that features workshops, keynote speakers, and hackathons.
+As far as sponsorship opportunities go, Amazon does a great job outlining the exact benefits partners will receive for each of their seven packages and highlighting past sponsor success.

-GitHub Universe is THE conference to attend if you work in software development.
+GitHub Universe is the conference to attend if you work in software development.
 In 2020, the event was held virtually.
-On the event’s sponsorship page, GitHub Universe offers detailed demographics information which includes attendee job types, company types, and location details.
+On the event’s sponsorship page for that year, GitHub Universe offers detailed demographic information, which includes attendee job types, company types, and location details.
 This makes it easy for potential sponsors to gauge how aligned a partnership might be.
-They also include multiple testimonials throughout the sponsorship page for this same reason.
+They also include testimonials on the page for social proof.

 HubSpot’s INBOUND is one of the most anticipated marketing conferences.
 Founded around the idea of inbound marketing, business professionals from every industry come from all over the world for multiple days of educational sessions, networking, and entertainment.

-In their sponsorship prospectus, they include digital mockups that show potential sponsors exactly what their virtual booth will look like.
+In its sponsorship prospectus, HubSpot includes digital mockups that show potential sponsors exactly what their physical and digital opportunities will look like.
 This is a great example of how to help sponsors be able to visualize what their experience would be like in the event they decide to sponsor an event.

 We’ve covered a lot so far in this guide.
 But there’s one topic we still need to discuss: proving ROI to sponsors.
 More than half (54%) of marketers express difficulty in proving ROI.
 How can you show sponsors that partnering with your event is a worthwhile investment?
 We have a few ideas, which we’ll examine in this section.

 1. Show Event Data

 When proving value, the first thing you can do is look to data collected throughout your event.
-If you’re using event success software, you should have a swath of data to help entice potential partners.
-Of marketers that are currently using event software, most (80%) do not have trouble proving ROI.
+If you’re using event management software, you should have a swath of data to help entice potential partners.
+Of marketers that are currently using event software, 80% of them don’t have trouble proving ROI.